 My first contact with the lattice Boltzmann Method was in a lecture during my master program.
 During the practical part of the course, I was impressed by the performance and simplicity of the code, also in the case of flow problems with a free surface, which are very important for me as a naval architect.
 I decided to write my project thesis and also later on my master thesis in this research field.
 Moreover, I was involved in a research project as student research assistant.
 The project was concerned with the analysis of the sloshing behavior in LNG tanks and was funded by a big aircraft manufacturer.
 I ran all the simulations on campus and later on presented the results at the customer's site, including a live demo of ELBEvis.
-All in all, the research on this method and the cooperation with the company motivated me to become a research assistant at the FDS.
+All in all, the research assistant at the FDS.